ngreifer/WeightIt/README.md

-The workhorse function of `WeightIt` is `weightit()`, which generates weights from a given formula and data input according to methods and other parameters sepcified by the user.
+The workhorse function of `WeightIt` is `weightit()`, which generates weights from a given formula and data input according to methods and other parameters specified by the user.
 Below is an example of the use of `weightit()` to generate propensity score weights for estimating the
 ATE: